 Up to 15 percent of couples are infertile.
-This means they aren't able to conceive a child even though they've had frequent, unprotected sexual intercourse for a year or longer.
-In up to half of these couples, male infertility plays a role.
+This means they aren't able to conceive a child, even though they've had frequent, unprotected sexual intercourse for a year or longer.
+In over a third of these couples, male infertility plays a role.

 Male infertility is due to low sperm production, abnormal sperm function or blockages that prevent the delivery of sperm.
 Illnesses, injuries, chronic health problems, lifestyle choices and other factors can play a role in causing male infertility.

 Not being able to conceive a child can be stressful and frustrating, but a number of male infertility treatments are available.

 The main sign of male infertility is the inability to conceive a child.
 There may be no other obvious signs or symptoms.
 In some cases, however, an underlying problem such as an inherited disorder, a hormonal imbalance, dilated veins around the testicle or a condition that blocks the passage of sperm causes signs and symptoms.

 Although most men with male infertility do not notice symptoms other than the inability to conceive a child, signs and symptoms associated with male infertility include:

 - Problems with sexual function — for example, difficulty with ejaculation or small volumes of fluid ejaculated, reduced sexual desire, or difficulty maintaining an erection (erectile dysfunction)

 - Pain, swelling or a lump in the testicle area